 In a dream world, you will have a South facing garden, so be aware of the potential blockage of the sun in the gardens around Hove.

 There are some amazing bars and restaurants in Hove.
-You have your choice of Thai, Iranian, Indian and plenty more food options, while they even have a gin bar in Hove, albeit the prices are ridiculously expensive.
+You have your choice of Thai, Iranian, Italian, Indian and plenty more food options, while they even have a gin bar in Hove, albeit the prices are ridiculously expensive.

 If you’ve got £1,000,000 in the bank then Hove is perfect, but for everyone else, you might want to look somewhere where you can get more for your money.